 - Auto-debit, which automatically deducts your monthly payment from your bank account (choosing this option includes a 0.25% interest rate deduction)

-- Mobile app — the Nelnet app is available on iPhone and Android and lets you make payments on-the-go
+- Mobile app — the Nelnet app is available for iPhone and Android and lets you make payments on-the-go

 - Online payment using your computer